harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

 ```

 ## Video tutorials
+- November 2022: Presentation [link](https://vimeo.com/771366943/01810daa4e) from the [Third Quantum Computing Software Workshop](https://sc22.supercomputing.org/session/?sess=sess423), held in conjunction with the International Conference on Super Computing ([SC22](https://sc22.supercomputing.org)).
+This video will introduce the importance of nonlinear programming formulations for optimal quantum circuit design.
+More technical details can be found in this [paper](https://doi.org/10.1109/QCS56647.2022.00009).

 - July 2022: Presentation at the [JuliaCon 2022](https://pretalx.com/juliacon-2022/talk/KJTGC3/) introduces the package in greater depth and how to use it's various features.

 ```@raw html